googlegenomics/bigquery-examples/README.md

   * pick _‘Switch to project’_ in the menu, and _‘Display project...’_ in the submenu
 enter the project name in the _‘Add Project’_ dialog.

+Note: If you get the message "No datasets found in project google.com:biggene.
+Please ensure you have read access to a dataset in this project." these instructions will be updated soon with details regarding how to request access.

 The mailing list
 ----------------